 The height of the torso is approximately two and a half heads.
 One of the main parts of the torso is the rib cage, which is approximately equal to the height of the head with the neck.
 The width of the shoulders is approximately equal to the height of the two facial parts of the head (from the tip of the chin to the frontal tubercles) or the length of the hand.

 The pelvis is the second component of the torso.
 The most important thing to remember is that most often, the female pelvis is wider than the male.
 The width of the pelvis compared to the shoulders in men is approximately 1:1.8, and in women approximately 1:1.
-That is, the hips in women are approximately equal to the shoulders, in men, the shoulders are slightly wider than the hips.
+In other words, the width of the pelvis is less than the width of the shoulders by about half the head.
+That is, the hips in female are approximately equal to the shoulders, in men, the shoulders are slightly wider than the hips.
 But as already mentioned, in real life you can find a large number of reverse examples.

 The forearm and foot are equal in length to the diagonal of the head.
 The length of the hand, the height of the facial part, and the length of the sternum are the same.
 The length of the hand is divided in half at about the junction of the fingers with the palm.